gamemanual0/gm0/source/docs/design-skills/design-strategy.rst

 .. important:: While scoring ability should be a priority and objective when designing mechanisms, it is not everything in this game.
 We advise being consistent at low and medium scoring levels than inconsistently scoring at a high level.

 Focus on being able to do that one thing every single time throughout your matches, and you will begin to see how important consistency is. **This tip is equally as important during alliance selections.
-Top teams will prioritize teams that are consistent far more than scoring ability.** They are not afraid to look at teams who can’t score much, but can contribute every time to the alliance score, rather than selecting a boom-or-bust pick.
+Top teams will prioritize teams that are consistent far more than scoring ability.** They are not afraid to look at teams who can't score much, but can contribute every time to the alliance score, rather than selecting a boom-or-bust pick.

 Building haphazardly → Building for reliability
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^